D'Arcy Wentworth: Life in England

 Wentworth sailed on the mailboat from Donaghadee to Portpatrick in Scotland.
-First he went to South Yorkshire, as the guest of his cousin, William Wentworth-Fitzwilliam, 4th Earl Fitzwilliam, at Wentworth Woodhouse.
+First he went to South Yorkshire, as the guest of his cousin, William Fitzwilliam, 4th Earl Fitzwilliam, at "Wentworth Woodhouse".
 It was the beginning of a lifelong friendship.
 Fitzwilliam gave D'Arcy encouragement and advice.
 He attended Whig party gatherings and race meetings at York, Doncaster and Wakefield with Fitzwilliam, who introduced him to the societies of York and London, their up and coming lawyers, young politicians and aspiring bureaucrats.

 On 1 December 1785, Wentworth went before the Court of Examiners of the Company of Surgeons in London.
-He qualified as a Mate to Indiamen, eligible to work with the East India Company, once he had twelve months practical experience walking the wards in one of London's large charity hospitals.
-Wentworth accepted the invitation of Percivall Pott, one of his examiners, to walk the wards of St Bartholomew's, Smithfield under his direction.
+He qualified as a "Mate to Indiamen", eligible to work with the East India Company, once he had twelve months practical experience "walking the wards" in one of London's large charity hospitals.
+Wentworth accepted the invitation of Percivall Pott, one of his examiners, to "walk the wards" of St Bartholomew's, Smithfield under his direction.
 He attended lectures by other prominent physicians including John Hunter, and dissections held in the Company of Surgeons' anatomy theatre at the Old Bailey.

 Wentworth waited in vain for a position to become available in the East India Company.
-Warren Hastings had brought peace to India, and the Company had an over supply of surgeons.
-Wentworth supported himself in London by mastering the art of card playing, and gambling at card tables in several inns and coffee houses, but he found many of those who lost to him would simply refuse to pay.
+Warren Hastings had brought peace to India, and the company had an oversupply of surgeons.
+Wentworth supported himself in London by mastering the art of card playing, gambling at card tables in several inns and coffee houses, but he found many of those who lost to him would simply refuse to pay.

 Eventually, Wentworth pursued a number of prominent players who had defaulted on their debts.
-Chief Magistrate and novelist Henry Fielding described gambling as the School in which most Highwaymen of great Eminence have been bred.
+Chief Magistrate and novelist Henry Fielding described gambling as "the School in which most Highwaymen of great Eminence have been bred."
 Wentworth was arraigned before the Courts four times for highway robbery, but never convicted.
 On each occasion his defaulter either failed to appear to prosecute him, found himself unable to positively identify D'Arcy Wentworth, or sought only to name and shame him.

 In March 1787, Fitzwilliam's patronage secured Wentworth a direction from the Home Office, to leave without delay for Portsmouth, where the First Fleet was making ready to sail to Botany Bay.
 He was to seek out John White, Principal Surgeon, on the Charlotte, who could advise him of any vacancies for assistant surgeons on the Fleet.
-D'Arcy learnt there, that to become a naval surgeon he would require another accreditation from the Company of Surgeons.
-He returned to his studies, and on 5 July 1787, he was examined a second time by the Court of Examiners and qualified as an Assistant Surgeon, Second Mate, Third Rate.
+D'Arcy learnt that to become a naval surgeon would require further accreditation from the Company of Surgeons.
+He returned to his studies, and on 5 July 1787, examined a second time by the Court of Examiners he qualified as an Assistant Surgeon, Second Mate, Third Rate.